dougrandrade/Dog_Emotions_CNN_Model_Repo/README.md

-# Deep_Learning_TensorFlow
+# Dog_Emotions_CNN_Model
-Deep Learning Projects Using TensorFlow with an NVIDIA GPU
+Convolutional Neural Network Project Using TensorFlow with an NVIDIA GPU